DataThings/datathings.github.io/start/minimal.md

 });
 ```

 Note that graph processing and traversing is fully asynchronous.
 So all operations are done inside of callbacks in order not to block the code execution.
-You can find the whole code of this tutorial [here](https://github.com/datathings/greycat-samples/blob/master/src/main/java/greycat/samples/Minimal.java).
 The [next tutorial](temporal.md) explores the temporal aspect of our graph database.